 Using Prograf may increase your risk of developing serious infections or certain types of cancer, such as lymphoma or skin cancer.
 Your risk may be higher if you are treated over long periods of time with drugs that weaken the immune system.
-Talk with your doctor about this risk and about symptoms to watch for.
+Ask your doctor about this risk and about symptoms to watch for.

 Some people taking Prograf after a kidney transplant have developed diabetes.
-This effect has been seen most often in people who are Hispanic or African-American.
-Talk with your doctor about your individual risk of diabetes if you have concerns.
+This effect has been seen most commonly in people who are Hispanic or African-American.

 How should I take Prograf?

 Take Prograf exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label and read all medication guides or instruction sheets.
-Your doctor may occasionally change your dose to make sure you get the best results.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 You may receive an injection of Prograf shortly after your transplant.
-Prograf injection is given until you are ready to take the pill form of Prograf.
+The injection is given until you are ready to take the pill form of tacrolimus.